Redirect settings

 Redirect type

-301 redirects are the default option.
-When using a 301, you're actually saying: this page has been moved permanently to X. With 301, you will move the SEO ranking of that page to the new destination. - Temporary (302)
+301 redirects are the default option and the right choice for permanent domain moves, site migrations, and URL consolidation.
+When using a 301, you're telling browsers and search engines: this page has moved permanently to X. The SEO ranking of the original page transfers to the new destination.

-With 302 redirects, you're actually saying: this page has been moved temporarily to X and it might be changed in the future. - Frame
+With 302 redirects, you're saying: this page has been moved temporarily to X and it might change in the future.
+Use 302 for seasonal campaigns, A/B tests, or maintenance pages where you plan to restore the original URL.
+Not sure which one to pick?
+Read our comparison of 301 vs 302 redirects.

-308 redirects are basically the same as 301 redirects and are recommend to be used only when you have a specific use-case for them.
-The primary difference is that the 308 redirect guarantees that the method and the body will not be changed when the redirected request is made.
-See more info here. - Temporary (307)
+308 redirects are basically the same as 301 redirects and are recommended to be used only when you have a specific use-case for them.
+The primary difference is that the 308 redirect guarantees that the HTTP method and request body will not be changed when the redirected request is made.
+This matters for POST or PUT requests in API workflows.
+See more info here.

-307 redirects are basically the same as 302 redirects and are recommend to be used only when you have a specific use-case for them.
-The primary difference is that the 307 redirect guarantees that the method and the body will not be changed when the redirected request is made.
+307 redirects are basically the same as 302 redirects and are recommended to be used only when you have a specific use-case for them.
+The primary difference is that the 307 redirect guarantees that the HTTP method and request body will not be changed when the redirected request is made.
 See more info here.

 Path forwarding